How to Use Perplexity AI with StreetSpring for Business Location Research

 signing a lease here

-Cite your sources throughout.
+Cite your sources throughout with publication dates.

-Prompt 5 — Validating a Risk Factor
+Prompt 5 — Stress-Test a Single Risk Factor with Live Sources

 StreetSpring's analysis of [ADDRESS], [CITY] for a [BUSINESS TYPE] flags